 Daily routine contd…

+12 noon – 12.45pm Lunchtime, children bring their own packed lunches and staff will sit with them to eat.

+12.45pm – 2.45pm Free play either indoors or outside, awe and wonder walks around our village, trips to the park and play equipment

+2.45pm – 3pm Tidy up time, story/discussion time followed by home time.

-t Starting at Playgroup
+Starting at Playgroup

 We want your child to feel happy and safe with us.
 To make sure that this is the case, the staff

 will work with you to decide on how to help your child to settle into Playgroup.
-We have a policy about helping children to settle into Playgroup, (see folder in Cloakroom).
+We have a policy about helping children to settle into Playgroup which can be found on our website.

-Parents are welcome into Playgroup at any time.
-We have a voluntary rota system in the Cloakroom where you are able to sign up to help.
+Parents are welcome into Playgroup at any time but please let us know when you intend to do this.
 Helping out is very informal and there will be guidance if needed.
 You will not be expected to help out when your child first starts at Playgroup.
-Please sign up once your child has been with us for half a term.
+It is advisable to wait until your child has been with us for half a term.
 Helping at the session enables parents to see what the day-to-day life of the setting is like and to join in helping the children to get the best out of their activities.

 If you have a particular skill, occupation or interest you would like to share with the children please let a member of staff know – this may be playing a musical instrument, gardening, sewing, cooking, crafting, driving a tractor or fire engine. ‘playing’ – for example – a nurse, chef, shop assistant or mechanic in the role play area, or sharing aspects of another language or culture.
 We are always happy and willing to discuss your child’s progress and development.
 We assess how young children are learning and developing by observing them frequently.
 We use information that we gain from observations, as well as from photographs of the children, to document their progress and where this may be leading them.
 We believe that parents know their children best and we ask them to contribute to assessment by sharing information about what their children like to do at home and how they, as parents, are support development.